zoylendt/zoylendt.github.io/content/Selfhosted/Offen backup & restore.md

 cp $DVAR-*.tar.gz backup.tar.gz
 ```

 4. Restore the backup.
-Without the [flag](https://askubuntu.com/questions/749592/extract-specific-folder-from-tarball-into-specific-folder) `--strip-components=2` the contents of our restored volume would look like this: `/backup/$DVAR/[contents of original volume]` instead of `/`.
+Without the [flag](https://askubuntu.com/questions/749592/extract-specific-folder-from-tarball-into-specific-folder) `--strip-components=2` the contents of our restored volume would look like this: `/backup/$DVAR/[contents of original volume]` instead of `[contents of original volume]`.
 Depending on how you've nested the leading folders in your backup, you might have to change this.
 You can inspect your backup file first with `tar -tvf backup.tar.gz`.

 ```shell
 docker run --rm -it -v $DVAR:/target -v ./backup.tar.gz:/archive/backup.tar.gz:ro alpine tar --strip-components=2 -C /target -xzvf /archive/backup.tar.gz